 - Students in contact with a known case.

 - A chest x-ray is required if the student has had tuberculosis, has a positive reaction or has a past known positive PPD.

-If a PPD (TB) skin test is needed, the CDC recommends everyone to wait 4 weeks after receiving the COVID Vaccine to receive PPD skin test.
-Please contact the Health Center is you have any questions.
+The CDC recommends to wait 4 weeks after receiving the COVID Vaccine to receive both a ppd (skin test) or an IGRA (blood test).
+Please contact the Health Center if you have any questions.

 - Hepatitis B – Series of 3 doses; 0, 1-2mo., 6-12 months.

 - Hepatitis A – Series of 2 doses; 0, 6-12 months.

 - Meningococcal B. vaccine

 - Bexsero: Series of 2 doses